Ender97/PeBluelink/README.md

 - **PebbleKit** for communication between the phone and watch.

 **AI Disclosure:**
-This app was written in C mostly by me, but with some assistance from Anthropic's Claude Code 4.6.
+This app was written in C mostly by me, with some assistance from Anthropic's Claude Code 4.6.

 MIT License - see [LICENSE](LICENSE) file for details.